 Government funds.
 The focus of the School District's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the School District's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
-As of the end of the current fiscal year, the School District's governmental funds reported combined ending fund balances of \$11,941,853 a decrease of \$936,707 in comparison with the prior year.
-This represents a one/one hundredth change in the Governmental fund balance or essentially a break even.
-The decrease is due in large part to budget according to resources available along with conservative budgeting of revenues and the disciplined approach to restricting expenditures to an as needed basis, non-budgeted expenditures are severely restricted.
+As of the end of the current fiscal year, the School District's governmental funds reported combined ending fund balances of \$11,705,360 a decrease of \$236,493 in comparison with the prior year.
+This represents a two/one hundredth change in the Governmental fund balance or essentially a break even.
+The decrease is due in large part to budgeting according to resources available along with conservative budgeting of revenues and the disciplined approach to restricting expenditures to an as needed basis, non-budgeted expenditures are severely restricted.
 Millage associated with retired debt continues in place for the purpose of building the District Capital Reserve fund.
-Approximately 3.2% of this total amount, \$789,138 constitutes unassigned fund balance, which is available for spending at the government's discretion.
+Approximately 8% of this total amount, \$1,649,208 constitutes unassigned fund balance, which is available for spending at the government's discretion.
 The remainder of fund balance is assigned or committed to indicate that it is not available for new spending because it has already been designated for forecasted expenditures.

 The General Fund is the chief operating fund of Tyrone Area School District and provides 100% of the unreserved fund balance.
 As a measure of the General Fund's liquidity, it may be useful to compare unreserved fund balance to total fund expenditures.
-Unreserved fund balance represents 3.2% of total general fund expenditures, including transfers out for debt service.
+Unreserved fund balance represents 7% of total general fund expenditures, including transfers out for debt service.

 Proprietary funds.
 The School District's proprietary funds provide the same type of information found in the government-wide financial statements, but in more detail.
-As of the end of the current fiscal year, the net position of the proprietary fund - Food Service was \$(440,301).
-Furthermore, equipment repairs, and depreciation accounted for \$17,644 in costs which was not fully planned in budgeting.
+As of the end of the current fiscal year, the net position of the proprietary fund - Food Service was \$(445,481).
+Furthermore, equipment repairs, and depreciation accounted for \$19,486 in costs which was not fully planned in budgeting.
 Management continually reviews the operations of the Food Service Fund and the meal prices charged, to ensure that there are adequate cash reserves through the fee structure and collections to meet operating needs.

-The Daycare fund is a proprietary fund which accounts for the child care program the District offers for preschool and school age children.
-As of the end of June 30, 2019, the net position was \$(111,998), an increase of \$42,913 in comparison with prior year.
+The Daycare fund is a proprietary fund which accounts for the childcare program the District offers for preschool and school age children.
+As of the end of June 30, 2020, the net position was \$(186,054), a decrease of \$74,056 in comparison with prior year.
 This program is a necessary service for the Tyrone Area School District community.
 Management supports the continuation of this program as long as revenues exceed expenditures.